hunt3ri/terragen/README.md

 # terragen
-This project is an opinionated framework for generating and managing terraform modules and resources for sophisticated Cloud Architectures
+Terragen is a framework for generating and automatically applying Terraform modules to simplify the management of sophisticated Cloud Architectures

 Config is read from the local ```config``` directory.
 [Config is controlled by the hydra framework, check the docs for examples](https://hydra.cc/docs/intro/)

 ## Running
-Supply the generate.py app the name of the config file
+Supply Terragen the name of the config file
 ```commandline
 python .\terragen.py --config-name sandbox
 ```